 Cities and Parks

 The largest city in the interior is Fairbanks.
 Other major city include the North Pole, Eagle, Tok, and Glennallen.
 Many cities in the interior were born of the gold rush.
 Fairbanks is the larger of the cities in Alaska behind Anchorage.
 Many of the smaller towns give show to their historical roots and transitions in their more remote locations.

 Pristine wilderness is around every turn here.
-Parks and protected areas such as Denali National Park, Gates of the Arctic National Park, and Wrangell-St. Elias National Park provide millions of acreage to explore and enjoy.
-These parks can provide anything from established camping areas, to unlimited access to Alaska backcountry.
+Subsequently, parks and protected areas such as Denali National Park, Gates of the Arctic National Park, and Wrangell-St. Elias National Park provide millions of acreage to explore and enjoy.
+These protected space can provide anything from established camping areas, to unlimited access to famed Alaskan bush.